SaltwaterC/metatrader4-indicators/README.md

 The good ol' RSI, however it is displayed as a series of bars.
 Highlights the bars which are going above or below the signal line.

 Supports Alert, Push, and Email notifications and plenty of customisable options.
+Displays sell / buy arrows on the main chart.